 , we’ll need to paint

-the child frame:
+the child frame in paint_tree

 class IframeLayout(EmbedLayout):